Lhett2626/Lhett2626.github.io/README.md

 Email spam detector <br>

+This project uses email bodies with a spam/not spam indicator to train a niave bayes model and a logistic regression model.
+A countvectorizer is used to transform the data into matrix of token counts.
+The matrix is used to train the dataset and test the datasets results.
+The niave bayes model had a accuracy rate of 97%.
+The niave bayes model outperformed the logistic regression model regression model which only had a 96% accuracy rate.

 <a href="https://github.com/Lhett2626/Lhett2626.github.io/blob/main/Building%20s%20SMS%20spam%20detector.ipynb"> Email spam detector </a> <br>
 <a href="https://nbviewer.org/github/Lhett2626/Lhett2626.github.io/blob/main/Building%20s%20SMS%20spam%20detector.ipynb" target="_blank"> Email spam detector NB </a>

 Customer Churn Rate <br>

+A random forest classification model and a extreme gradient boost classification model are used to predict whether a customer churned or not.
+The random forest classification model had a slightly better preformance.

 <a href="https://github.com/Lhett2626/Lhett2626.github.io/blob/main/Churn_Risk.ipynb"> Customer Churn Rate </a> <br>
 <a href="https://nbviewer.org/github/Lhett2626/Lhett2626.github.io/blob/main/Building%20s%20SMS%20spam%20detector.ipynb" target="_blank"> Customer Churn Rate NB </a>